CyanSalt/commas/README.md

 - All of user data are stored in a separate **user data folder**, which is `~/Library/Application Support/Commas/` on macOS, `%localappdata%/Commas/` on Windows and `~/.config/Commas/` on Linux.
 You can configure and back up personal data by editing / copying files in the user data folder.

+- You can place any of the files mentioned below in the user data folder.
+The configuration files (settings, key bindings, translations) are in YAML format, while the resource files (themes) are in JSON format.

 - Commas has several useful / interesting built-in [addons](https://github.com/CyanSalt/commas/tree/master/addons).
 You can also download / write third-party addons, place them in the `addons` directory of the user data folder, and manage the addons you want to enable through settings.

 - Commas also supports adding custom scripts and stylesheets.
 You can see the sample files [here](https://github.com/CyanSalt/commas/tree/master/resources/examples).
 This directory also contains the example files which could help you to customize shortcut keys or command launchers.

-- If there is no translation for the language you want in the application, you can add / modify the `translation.json` file in the user data folder.
+- If there is no translation for the language you want in the application, you can add / modify the `translation.yaml` file in the user data folder.
 The content of the file can be similar to part of [the translation file](https://github.com/CyanSalt/commas/blob/master/resources/locales/zh-CN.json).
-You can also use key-value pairs like `"@use": "zh-CN"` to refer to an existing translation file.
+You can also use key-value pairs like `"@use": zh-CN` to refer to an existing translation file.

-- You can place any of the files mentioned above in the user data folder.
-All JSON files will be treated as [JSON5](https://json5.org/) format (like the literal objects in ECMAScript 5).

 - Commas has a rich set of built-in [hook API](https://github.com/CyanSalt/commas/tree/master/api).
 You can read the built-in addons for reference in writing your own addons.